 Horizon Workrooms is early and while it's yet to fully realize the potential of immersive VR meetings, there's enough here for small teams to enjoy.

 But as novel as this entire stack is – down to the name-change to Meta – this experience has a giant catch lying in wait for whoever attempts it.

-Meta's business-focused platform is early and just barely realizes the potential (more on that later).
-But projecting out from today, the promise of VR is that it provides a Goldilocks point for coworker interaction for remote teams.
+More on that later.
+First, I want to advocate for why I believe that the promise of VR is that it provides a Goldilocks point for coworker interaction for remote teams.
 Somewhere between Slack and a real-life boardroom – and way better than a Zoom: